 logs, connecting to shells on devices, and many other operations.

 Q: Will a git rebase to origin/main mess up my jiri-updated (i.e. synchronized) view of the repository?

 A: Yes, unless jiri is configured to sync the rebased repository/petal to HEAD

 instead of the globally integrated version.
 This is not the case if you use the

 current/new default bootstrap setup, which tracks global integration for all

 repos, but may be the case if you set up your checkout in the past or used

 jiri update will

-rebase the local branches in repo X onto HEAD of origin/master.
+rebase the local branches in repo X onto HEAD of origin/main.
 But other

 petals' repos will be synced to specific revisions that may be behind HEAD of